Do Go On - 396 - Rosemary Brown: A Musical Seance

 Yeah, exactly.

-So, I think the mainstream of musics were obviously very sceptical of what she was up to.
+So I think the mainstream of music's were obviously very skeptical of what she was up to,

 But yes, she's now just doing this full time.